Graham-Beer/GetPingStatus/README.md

 pc3               Offline

 Again this script has great flexibility in how you pass the device objects.

 Say you have a list of PC's in a text for CSV file, use Get-content and pipe it to Get-PingStatus: get-content pcs.csv | Get-PingStatus
-I hope you've enjoyed my first blog and i welcome any comments.
-I've posted the script on GitHub for download.